lindsey98/Grab-safety/README.md

 5. **Rotation-based features:**

 - According to [1], the instant rotation angle about x-axis and y-axis can be approximated using acc_x , acc_y and acc_z, and the rotation angle phi, theta are summarized by maximum value, maximum value in difference.
+It doesn't matter if division by zero error encountered in the code, because arctan function can take in value of Inf.

 6. **Other features:**